dvsa/dvsa-des-automation/README.md

 - Node version 12 or higher

 Although this project works fine with NPM we recommend to use Yarn (>= 1.0.0) instead,  due to its speed & solid dependency locking mechanism.

+## DES Setup

+### Apps Folder

+In this folder you will need to copy in DES build folder, named "App.app", that is created in the DES4 project.
+Creating the DES4 build folder:
+  - In DES4 project run `npm run e2e-build`
+  - The build command will not work with Xcode version 12.0> as it is not a supported version.

+### Creds Folder

+This folder will contain details for all credentials.
+You will have to create this folder yourself as it is an ignored folder in GitHub.

 ## Quick start